 In Conclusion

 What happens if you complete the exercise above and only have two lists?
 What happens if you can think of nothing that would allow you to see the third perspective?
 Well, you have some work to do.
-Once you begin seeing the world in color, you’ll see the error of the dualistic worldview.
+Once you see the world in color, you’ll see the error of the dualistic worldview.

 We recommend conducting research using sources from outside your paradigm.
 If your belief system has a “banned” book or subject list, then that’s the place to start.
 You’ll need to challenge your current boundaries of thinking.
-Seeing the world in black-and-white is an outdated and inaccurate worldview.

 References